Last updated on September 15th, 2021 at 11:26 am

 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate The Healthy American Right Biased and a quackery level pseudoscience website that promotes Tin-Foil Hat Conspiracies based on the promotion of debunked false information regarding Coronavirus.
+- Overall, we rate The Healthy American Right Biased and a quackery level pseudoscience website that promotes Tin-Foil Hat Conspiracies based on debunked false information regarding Coronavirus.
 This website is dangerous if you follow their guidance.

 Factual Reporting: VERY LOW

 Founded in May 2020 by Peggy Hall, The Healthy American is an alternative health and wellness website promoting pseudoscience regarding Covid-19.
 Peggy Hall advocates for not wearing a mask during coronavirus as stated on her about page “With a background in health, politics, education, and activism, Peggy is a frontline freedom fighter who has been instrumental in overturning mask mandates, getting “wash your hands” highway signs removed, and spearheading mask-free shopping, working and living.”
 She further states, “I urge you: Don’t trust your health to the headlines.
 Don’t trust your life to the media, and don’t trust your well-being to the government.”

 The Healthy American does not clearly state ownership; however, Peggy Hall is the founder and presumed owner.
 Donations generate revenue.